Nestea Logo

 Nestea Logo 1997

 The second important change was the placement of the inscription on a piece of ice.
 This immediately evoked a sense of coolness and was perfect for a chilled beverage logo.
 The size, the strong slant of the lettering, and the three tea leaves did not change.
-However, the typeface became typographic, and the special division of the word into two halves disappeared.
+However, the typeface became typographic, and the word’s special division into two halves disappeared.
 The white outline of the letters enhanced the cool feeling.

 2003 – 2009